-Bile salts are released into your stools by your liver, giving the stools a brown color.
-If your liver is not producing enough bile, or if the flow of the bile is blocked and not draining from your liver, your stools will be pale or clay-colored.
+Your liver releases bile salts into your stools, giving the stools a brown color.
+If your liver is not producing enough bile, or if the flow of the bile is blocked and can’t drain from your liver, your stools may become pale or clay-colored.

-There are many possible causes of pale or clay-colored stools.
+There are many possible causes of pale stools.
 Some of the common causes include:

 Alcoholic hepatitis is swelling or inflammation of the liver caused by drinking excessive amounts of alcohol.
 Alcoholic hepatitis can lead to liver disease or liver failure.

 To treat this form of hepatitis, it’s recommended to stop drinking alcohol.
 A doctor can help you if have alcohol dependence.

 Alcoholic hepatitis can also cause malnutrition, so a special diet may be required to get the vitamins and other nutrients you need.